huazzers/desma126/docs/w1-transforms-vectors.md

 ## In-class Exercise

-In Unity, build a solar system in orbit with a sun, planets, and moons.
+In Unity, build a solar system in orbit with a sun, planets, and moons... and only use scripts for animations!

 *(Hint: Try using [RotateAround()](https://docs.unity3d.com/ScriptReference/Transform.RotateAround.html).)*